 - Air receiver tanks can take up considerable amounts of space

-- Not the most effective or efficient way to cool air
+- Not the most effective or efficient way to separate water

-- Requires tank to be drained every day it’s used
+- Requires tank to be drained manually every day it is used

 Membrane Type Air Dryers

-The membrane dryer operates on the principal of selective permeation through a membrane.
+The membrane dryer operates on the principle of selective permeation through a membrane.

-The water vapor which has been separated from the compressed air by the differential gas pressure on the inside and outside of the hollow fibers, is purged out of the housing by the sweep air (purge air).
+The water vapor separated from the compressed air by the differential gas pressure on the inside and outside of the hollow fibers is purged out of the housing by the sweep air (purge air).

-The membrane dryer must be used only with clean, oil free air.
-It must have a coalescing prefilter installed ahead of the dryer to remove any liquid water, oil and aerosol contaminants from the compressed air stream, as these would block the permeation of the fibers, reducing the performance of the dryer.
+The membrane dryer can only be used with clean, oil-free air.
+It must have a coalescing prefilter installed ahead of the dryer to remove any liquid water, oil, and aerosol contaminants from the compressed air stream, as these would block the permeation of the fibers, reducing the performance of the dryer.

-These dryers are point-of-use dryers and are sized for low capacities compared to other dryer types.
-The membrane dryer can be connected in parallel to increase the capacity beyond that of the single dryer.
+These dryers are point-of-use dryers, sized for low capacities compared to other dryer types.
+Membrane dryers can be connected in parallel to increase the capacity beyond a single dryer.

-Membrane dryers can be used quite effectively in larger railway and bus applications, and in larger vehicles, such as mobile service trucks, mining vehicles, firefighting trucks and agricultural vehicles.
+Membrane dryers are used quite effectively in larger railway and bus applications and in larger vehicles, such as mobile service trucks, mining vehicles, firefighting trucks, and agricultural vehicles.
 Membrane dryers are also suitable for many stationary applications.

 Advantages & Disadvantages of Membrane-Type Dryers